Professional portrait

 About Me

-Sara Gelrud is a journalist and editor for Student Life Newspaper, the independent newspaper of Washington University in St. Louis, where she is a Sophomore majoring in comparative arts.
-Her interest in journalism began in high school where she was the Editor-in-Chief of her award-winning high school newspaper and literary magazine.
-Growing up, she lived in Cincinnati, Pittsburgh, and Chicago.
-She currently lives in Miami when not at school in St. Louis.
+I am a journalist and editor for Student Life Newspaper, the independent newspaper of Washington University in St. Louis, where I am a sophomore majoring in comparative arts.
+My interest in journalism began in high school where I was the Editor-in-Chief of my high school’s award-winning newspaper and literary magazine.
+Growing up, I lived in Cincinnati, Pittsburgh, and Chicago.
+I currently live in Miami when not at school in St. Louis.

-Living in so many cities has helped her cultivate a wider perspective on the world and the culture within it.
-She has attended South by Southwest Film&TV festival as official festival press, interviewing directors and reviewing films.
-Her interest in music began with Kidz Bop 2012 and The Cure songs her mother would play on the ride to kindergarten in the morning.
-Now, she interviews bands in and around the St. Louis music scene.
+Living in so many cities has helped me cultivate a wider perspective on the world and the culture within it.
+I have attended South by Southwest Film&TV festival as official festival press, interviewing directors and reviewing films.
+My interest in music began with Kidz Bop 2012 and The Cure songs my mother would play on the ride to kindergarten in the morning.
+Now, I interview bands in and around the St. Louis music scene.

 Favorite Stories